These heritage gems tell their story through architecture, works of art, and traditions deeply rooted in history.

 Longueuil

 A devoted woman, a place named in her memory: the Centre Marie-Rose offers a fascinating journey through time, with old buildings filled with numerous artifacts steeped in history.
-Mother Marie-Rose Durocher, who passed away in 1849 and was canonized in 1982, remains ever-present within the walls of this heritage site, located near the Saint-Antoine-de-Padoue co-cathedral.
+Mother Marie-Rose Durocher, who passed away in 1849 and was beatified in 1982, remains ever-present within the walls of this heritage site, located near the Saint-Antoine-de-Padoue co-cathedral.
+A journey to relive, a past to discover.

 Saint-Antoine-de-Padoue